home-assistant/supervisor/API.md

 It exists a master key that will be used on all nodes for communication.
 Every node have a unique session key, that will change all 30min.
 You need this key to connect a new node over this exists node into cluster network.

+The cluster data have a level.
+Every change that need to by on all nodes, like a join, leave of a node or update repositories change this level local on node.
+If a level is higher as his own, we need update local info with this broadcast.

 ### Proxy payload
 - POST `/cluster/proxy`